symbol/symbol-docs/source/guides/harvesting/activating-delegated-harvesting-manual.rst

    If you are the **node owner**, you simply need to set the remote account's private signing key in the ``harvesterSigningPrivateKey`` field in the :ref:`node-properties-harvesting-configuration`.

-   **Otherwise**, a :ref:`PersistentDelegationRequestTransaction <persistent-delegation-request-transaction>` must be used.
+   **Otherwise**, a :ref:`persistentdelegationrequesttransaction` must be used.
 As the private key will be shared in an **encrypted message**, only the node will be able to see it.
 Moreover, **R** does not own any mosaic.

-   The harvesting fees will be sent to **M** as it has established a link with the node through the :ref:`NodeKeyLinkTransaction <node-key-link-transaction>`.
+   The harvesting fees will be sent to **M** as it has established a link with the node through the :ref:`nodekeylinktransaction`.

-   Sign the :ref:`PersistentDelegationRequestTransaction <persistent-delegation-request-transaction>` with **M** and announce it to the network.
+   Sign the :ref:`persistentdelegationrequesttransaction` with **M** and announce it to the network.

    .. example-code::